2 minute read

 Bitwarden can be downloaded and configured on your server, which is what we use as part of the SelfPrivacy project.
 Unlike other free (like freedom) password managers, Bitwarden provides easy synchronization of one database between all devices.

-• WEB-interface: available after SelfPrivacy server configuration, at https://password.YOUR.DOMAIN
+- WEB-interface: available after setting up the SelfPrivacy server, at

 Setting an admin token manually